-There’s more to Austria’s forth-largest city than Mozart and the Sound of Music.
+There’s more to Austria’s fourth-largest city than Mozart and the Sound of Music.
 Yet, while a lot of the things to do in Salzburg focus on these themes, it is first and foremost a musical metropolis, even if this is not your sole purpose for visiting.

-Salzburg’s streets are filled with buskers, opera singers and all manner of harmonic performers, continuing to fill with melody a city that bore one of the greatest composers of all time.
+Salzburg’s streets are filled with buskers, opera singers and all manner of harmonic performers, continuing to fill with melodies a city that bore one of the greatest composers of all time.
 Annually the city plays hosts to over 4,000 cultural events, including the internationally renowned Salzburg Festival.
 In-between, die-hard fans of the Sound of Music seek out the film’s famous film scenes, just as I did, and winter in Salzburg sees people come to visit the origins of the Silent Night Christmas Carol.

 It’s no wonder Salzburg takes the tagline “Stage of the World”.
 That’s a lot of performance to pack into a compact city.